 Pearson is committed to providing barrier-free, accessible learning in introductory-level Computer Concepts and Microsoft Office Applications courseware.
 MyLab IT has been re-designed from the ground-up to: a) provide the most accessible IT experience we have found to be available on the market at this time; and b) include a road-map for continued accessibility enhancements to meet Web Content Accessibility Guidelines Version 2.0 (WCAG 2.0).
 To meet these state-of-the-art standards, the MyLab IT team partnered with a leading accessibility consultant, specializing in educational braille production and accessibility tools for standardized testing, for product design, development, and quality assurance.

-As MyLab IT for Office 2016 is a complete digital solution for Computer Concepts and Office Applications training and assessment, Pearson suggests that an accessibility compliance review start by examining the core activities and features that define the user experience.
+As MyLab IT is a complete digital solution for Computer Concepts and Office Applications training and assessment, Pearson suggests that an accessibility compliance review start by examining the core activities and features that define the user experience.

 Full educator-view compatibility is forthcoming.

 Pearson, the MyLab IT Team, and Pearson’s Accessibility Consultant plan to develop additional new features to further reduce, and finally eliminate, accessibility barriers due to disability or condition.
 We welcome feedback from students and educators regarding MyLab IT accessibility features as an important part of a complete digital solution for IT training and assessment.

 A Voluntary Product Accessibility Template (VPAT) is used to assist Federal contracting officials, agencies and buyers in making preliminary assessments regarding the availability of accessibility support in products like MyITab.
 A VPAT for MyLab IT is available upon request by emailing email@example.com.